rabeea11/Intuit-App/README.md

 Then need to run both apps (Intuit-App, Risk-engine) as Spring boot projects.

 As it's a web based app, I created rest API urls, to manage the Payments system.
-The Application is Secured by Spring Security, so for each API rest call, need to provide UserName and Password as Basic Authentication, for example, to create a new Payment:
+The Application is Secured by Spring Security, **spring.security.user.name = rabia **spring.security.user.password = rabia
+so for each API rest call, need to provide UserName and Password as Basic Authentication, for example, to create a new Payment:

 **curl --location --request POST 'localhost:8081/payments/payment' \